Ami Campbell: Domestic career

 In 2020, Campbell played for Northern Diamonds in the Rachael Heyhoe Flint Trophy.
 She appeared in five matches, including the final, scoring 70 runs with a high score of 43, made against Lightning.
 In 2021, Campbell helped her side reach the final of both the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.
 She scored 223 runs in the Rachael Heyhoe Flint Trophy, and top-scored for the side in both the play-off and the final, with 76 against Central Sparks and 60 against Southern Vipers.
 She was also in the Northern Superchargers squad for The Hundred, but did not play a match.
 At the end of the season it was announced that Campbell had moved to Central Sparks, and signed a professional contract with her new side.
 She also signed for Manchester Originals for the 2022 season of The Hundred.
 She was ever-present for Central Sparks in 2022, with a top score of 50 in the Rachael Heyhoe Flint Trophy against Western Storm.
 She also played every match for Manchester Originals, scoring 52 runs.

+In 2023, she played 20 matches for Central Sparks, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring 237 runs in the Rachael Heyhoe Flint Trophy including two half-centuries.
+She also played four matches for Manchester Originals in The Hundred, scoring 45 runs.
+In 2024, she played 14 matches for Central Sparks, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.